Engie924/LITA_Capstone_Project_SalesData/README.md

 After cleaning the data in Excel, i started the analysis and dashboard creation.
 In Excel, the following steps were carried out:

-* Descriptive Statistics: Calculated basic statistics and analyzed distributions.
+**Descriptive Statistics:** Calculated basic statistics and analyzed distributions.

-* Visualization: Created charts and graphs to visualize trends and patterns.
+**Visualization:** Created charts and graphs to visualize trends and patterns.

-* Dashboard Creation: Developed interactive dashboards to present key findings effectively.
+**Dashboard Creation:** Developed interactive dashboards to present key findings effectively.

  ### Data Analysis
  ---
  This is where I included some basic lines of code or queries and even some of the DAX functions used during my analysis

+ **Analysis Question**